10 Top-Rated Day Trips & Weekend Getaways from Portland

 3. Smith Rock State Park

-Just under three hours from Portland, Smith Rock is best suited for a weekend trip, which can occur much earlier and later in the year thanks to the high-desert environment.
-A popular gathering spot for climbers at Smith Rock, a walk-in bivouac camping area can be a fun and potentially crowded place to spend the night.
+Just under three hours from Portland, Smith Rock is best suited for a weekend trip.
+These outings can occur much earlier and later in the year, thanks to the high-desert environment.
+A popular walk-in bivouac camping area can at Smith Rock is a fun and potentially crowded place to spend the night.
 The nearby city of Bend is also an excellent home base for a Smith Rock weekend adventure.

 4. Mount Hood

-An excellent option to experience the grandeur of Mount Hood and the surrounding environment, the Mount Hood Day Trip from Portland offers a guided ride and add-on scenic attraction.
-Departing from Portland, the tour first makes a stop at the iconic Multnomah Falls within the Columbia River Gorge, followed by a quick lunch in the city of Hood River.
+A Mount Hood Day Trip from Portland offers an excellent option to experience the grandeur of Mount Hood and the surrounding environment.
+Departing from downtown Portland, the tour first stops at the iconic Multnomah Falls within the Columbia River Gorge, followed by a quick lunch in the city of Hood River.
 After refueling in Hood River, this day trip heads straight for the Timberline Lodge, where the rest of the afternoon is devoted to exploring the rich surrounding scenery.

 6. Mount Rainier National Park

-One of the most impressive peaks of the Pacific Northwest, Mount Rainier stands proudly as the tallest peak in Washington and can be reached within a 2.5-hour-drive from Portland.
-Best for a weekend trip, or much longer if possible, Mount Rainier has over 260 miles of inclined hiking trails to explore and a variety of campgrounds spread throughout old-growth surroundings.
-With plenty of fun things to do at this acclaimed national park, one of the most defining aspects of any visit is the awe it evokes every time Mountain Rainier simply comes into view.
+One of the most impressive peaks of the Pacific Northwest, Mount Rainier, stands proudly as the tallest peak in Washington and is within a 2.5-hour-drive from Portland.
+Best for a weekend trip, or much longer if possible, Mount Rainier has over 260 miles of inclined hiking trails to explore, and a variety of campgrounds spread throughout its alpine and old-growth surroundings.

 Official site: https://www.nps.gov/mora/index.htm